finbourne/luminesce-sdk-java/sdk/docs/SqlDesignApi.md

 > List&lt;ScalarParameter&gt; putSqlToExtractScalarParameters(body)

-[EXPERIMENTAL] PutSqlToExtractScalarParameters: Generates information about all the scalar parameters defined in the given SQL statement
+[EXPERIMENTAL] PutSqlToExtractScalarParameters: Extracts scalar parameter information from SQL

-SQL to extract scalar parameters from
+Extracts information about all the scalar parameters defined in the given SQL statement  &gt; This method is generally only intended for IDE generation purposes.  &gt; It is largely internal to the Finbourne web user interfaces and subject to change without notice.

 ### Example